Subscriber Login Users Administrators

 • Repeat the procedure to completely fill each circle on the card.

-Each circle should be completely and uniformly saturated as shown in the bottom image on the right.
-Follow the policy of your institution or state to determine how many circles must be completely filled.
+Each circle should be entirely and uniformly saturated, as shown in the bottom image on the right.
+Follow the policy of your institution or state to determine how many circles must be filled.

 • Apply pressure to the puncture site using a sterile gauze

 Gently raising the infant's leg above the level of the heart will also aid in clotting the puncture site.
-Bandage according to site-specific policy.
+Bandages are not recommended on patients less than two years old.